douglasdavis/ddavis.io/content/blog/avoid-conversions-boilerplate-pybind11.md

 - supporting multiple weight variations in a single histogramming routine.

-The first bullet is accomplished via parallel loops provided by OpenMP.
-This post focuses on a second order performance consideration: avoiding potentially expensive conversions (while supporting different data and weight array types).
+The first bullet is _primarily_ accomplished via parallel loops provided by OpenMP, but we can squeeze out a bit more performance in other places.
+This post focuses on a second order performance
+consideration: avoiding potentially expensive conversions (while supporting different data and weight array types).

 Early versions of pygram11 (up to version 0.10.3) supported input data (arrays) of any type, but in the backend we supported histogramming